Displacement energy of Lagrangian 3-spheres: A deformed Floer complex

-where $0<\epsilon <1$ is a conformal parameter and $p$ is a point in the (open) unit disk.
+where $0<\epsilon <1$ is a conformal parameter and $p$ is an interior point in the unit disk.
 Topologically the domain is an annulus with two disjoint boundaries $C_{\epsilon}$ and $C_{1}$.
-With respect to an almost complex structure $J$ in Proposition 4.6, we consider the $J$-holomorphic maps
+With respect to an almost complex structure $J$ in Condition \ref{condition}, we consider the $J$-holomorphic maps